- Team Joseph

 Pickleball is a popular summertime racquet sport in Eagle and Summit County.
 Pickleball melds together different aspects of tennis, ping-pong, and badminton.
 Because of this, pickleball players are susceptible to all the injuries commonly seen in those sports.

-Here's how Dr. Joseph treats the most common pickle injuries (and how you can prevent them).
+Here's how Dr. Joseph treats the most common pickleball injuries (and how you can prevent them).

 Shoulder Pain From Playing Pickleball